-- Examples of video Tracks are different camera angles or an additional signing Track. - Examples of audio Tracks are stereo pairs, multichannel audio e.g. surround, international sound, etc. - Examples of data Tracks: ancillary data, captioning, etc.
+Examples of video Tracks are different camera angles or an additional signing Track.

+Examples of audio Tracks are stereo pairs, multichannel audio e.g. surround, international sound, etc.

+Examples of data Tracks: ancillary data, captioning, etc.

 Class relations Etc. Other class relationships can be associated to a Track .
 See EBU Tech 3293, EBUCore.
-Class properties trackId The identifier attributed to a Track . trackType The type of Track. trackName A name associated to a Track. trackPurpose A short description of what the Track is used for.
-Etc. Other properties can be associated with a Track .
+Class Hierarchy subclass Track is a subclass of MediaResource Class properties trackId The identifier attributed to a Track . trackType The type of Track . trackName A name associated to a Track . trackPurpose A short description of what the Track is used for.
+Etc. Many other properties can be associated with a Track .
 See EBU Tech 3293, EBUCore.